shreekumar3d/voter-list/README.md

 indic chars in them are not handled yet.
 Only english voter lists work as expected.
 And even then, YMMV.

+Support for unicode is being developed in the "unicode-support" branch.
+The unicode branch has additional software depdendencies, including patches to be applied to harfbuzz and pdftoxml.
+I will publish these as early as possible.

 Usage
 -----